Endangered sea turtle nest found at Galveston Island State Park for the first time in a decade – Houston Public Media

 Dr. Tres Clarke, a veterinarian for the Audubon Nature Institute, holds an endangered Kemp’s ridley sea turtle off the coast of Louisiana, Thursday on Jan.
 29, 2015.

-This was the first nest found at Galveston Island State Park since 2012, based on Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Center for Sea Turtle Research.
+This was the first nest discovered at Galveston Island State Park since 2012, according to Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Heart for Sea Turtle Analysis.

-Once the nest was discovered, it was delivered to an incubation facility at Padre Island Nationwide Seashore, Marshall said.
+Once the nest was found, it was delivered to an incubation facility at Padre Island National Seashore, Marshall stated.

 “Each egg matters,” Marshall mentioned.
-"Lots of nesting habitat for the Kemp's Ridley has been misplaced to storms, high tide and predation, which is why it is important to transport these nests to an setting where they've the very best probability for survival into maturity."
+"A number of nesting habitat for the Kemp's Ridley has been lost to storms, high tide and predation, which is why you will need to transport these nests to an setting where they have one of the best chance for survival into adulthood."

-Marshall mentioned the standard nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
-He urged anyone who finds a nest to remain a minimum of 60 feet away and to name the Sea Turtle hotline at 1-866-TURTLE-5.
+Marshall stated the everyday nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
+He urged anyone who finds a nest to stay not less than 60 toes away and to name the Sea Turtle hotline at 1-866-TURTLE-5.

 Quelle: www.houstonpublicmedia.org